What if we made bath bombs?

 Wait a few minutes before releasing the pressure.
 Carefully remove the mold from above.
 And let them dry a few hours before moving on to the next one.

-Sparkling bath bombs
+The manufacture of bath bombs